 - Rule 14.
-(A) Hour of Meeting.
-The speaker shall call the house to order each day of sitting at 11:00 A.M., unless the house shall have adjourned to some other hour. - (B) Roll Call and Quorum.
-Before proceeding with business, the roll of the members shall be called and the names of those absent or excused shall be entered on the journal.
+(A) HOUR OF MEETING.
+The speaker shall call the house to order each day of sitting at 11:00 A.M., unless the house shall have adjourned to some other hour. - (B) ROLL CALL AND QUORUM.
+Before proceeding with business, the roll of the members shall be called and the names of business, the roll of the members shall be called and the names of those absent or excused shall be entered on the journal.
 A majority of all the members elected must be present to constitute a quorum for the transaction of business.
-In the absence of a quorum, seven members with the speaker, or eight members in the speaker's absence, having chosen a speaker protempore, shall be authorized to demand a call of the house and may compel the attendance of absent members in the manner provided in Rule 22(B).
-For the purpose of determining if a quorum be present, the speaker shall count all members present, whether voting or not.
-(Art.
+In the absence of a quorum, seven members with the speaker, or eight members in the speaker's absence, having chosen a speaker pro tempore, shall be authorized to demand a call of the house and may compel the attendance of absent members in the manner provided in Rule 22(B).
+For the purpose of determining if a quorum be present, the speaker shall count all members present, whether voting or not (Art.
 II § 8) - (C) The house shall adjourn not later than 10:00 P.M. of each working day.
 This rule may be suspended by a majority vote.